darionchew050204/Cyanide/README.md

 to get the aimbot working in the console under smooth tab the two setteing the bottom one being hitbox they both have to be above 0

-ask me any question discord id #3799
+ask me any question discord id #3799 (Discord Name Darion)

 or ask me at the issue tabs